kelsangt/Lets-Be-Friends/README.md

 # Bonus Features

-This game can be expanded by adding a 2D walking aspect, where the user model can walk around a town, interacting with other people to begin interactions.
+- This game can be expanded by adding a 2D walking aspect: The user model can walk around a town, interacting with other people to begin interactions.
 This will then transition to the competitive interaction mode, where the user makes decisions.
+- Another expansion is the ability to have multiple pets and swap between them during the competition